 Since the ribbon chart does not have y-axis labels, you may want to add data labels.
 From the Formatting pane, select Data labels.

 Set formatting options for your data labels.
-In this example, we've set the text color to white, the decimal places to zero, and display units to thousands.
+In this example, we've set the text color to white and display units to thousands.